 Fife Council welcomes the views of individuals and communities on any development application it receives.
-Before you submit your comment we would advise that you view the full application and read our 'Commenting on an Application' guidance from our Planning Application Advice and Guidance page.
+Before you submit your comment we would advise that you view the full application and read our 'Commenting on an Application' guidance from our Planning Guidance page.
 Comments can be made by using the Online Planning Portal.

 Please note: any petitions received with multiple signatures will be classed as one representation comment.